24 best bakeries in London you knead to try

 E5 Bakehouse, Hackney

-Why: E5 takes its bread ever so seriously.
+Why: E5 takes its bread seriously.
 Wasting no time with intricately piped icing or layers of sponges stacked up in a gateau, these guys are all about their satisfyingly strong organic sourdough.
 Loaves are huge and high-baked to ensure killer crusts and perfectly chewy centres.
 Choose from a range of options: try walnut bread, spelt or a ‘Hackney Wild’ country loaf made with white flour and a touch of rye.
 Sweets are a glossy selection of butter-rich cakes, pastries and biscuits.
 E5 also roasts its own coffee and offers a short lunch menu for days when you want to ignore the chaos of your own house and pass a few hours in a warm and inviting space.

 Where: 395 Mentmore Terrace, E8 3PH